 Experiment a bit and you'll find a routine that works well for you.
 I like to press at least the first fold in the column because it helps me make crisp points.

 It's more difficult to describe the folding procedure than to do it, so grab a few fat quarters and give the method a try.
-Stack the folded fabrics to create a star as shown on page 1.
+Stack the folded fabrics to create a star as shown above.

 You might also like to decorate a gift with a folded star ornament that's customizable for any season or event.